peter-kish/gloot/README.md

 ### Prototype Inheritance

 As already mentioned, a prototype can inherit properties from another prototype.
-The base of a derived prototype is defined using the `extends` property.
+The base of a derived prototype is defined using the `inherits` property.
 The derived prototypes can override properties from the base or define new properties.

 Example:
 ```javascript